sunny/route_localize/README.md

 # Route Localize

-Rails 4 engine Rails 4 engine to to translate routes using locale files and subdomains.
+Rails 4 engine to translate routes using locale files and subdomains.

 ## Warning